kroodl21/website-redesign-case-study/README.md

-# Case of the first web project I initiated after I became a designer.
+# Case of the first web project I initiated after I transitioned to a product designer.
 I designed and coded the website.
+(In terms of Javascript, I customized code snippets found on Codepen).
 All rights reserved.